Emergency Medical Services (EMS)

 Fellowship should be a fun experience.
 Everyone entering this field has a desire to work in the prehospital setting.
 Work hard, enjoy your time there, soak up the mentorship from your peers, network with others, and never forget your roots in emergency medicine.

 There are further resources for EMS for those who are interested.
-The National Association of EMS Physicians (NAEMSP) has a wealth of resources available on their website at www.naemsp.org, as well as a podcast that interviews authors of major articles.
-Prehospital Emergency Care (or PEC), published by NAEMSP, is considered one of the most influential journals for EMS medicine.
+NAEMSP has a wealth of resources available on its website at www.naemsp.org, as well as a podcast that interviews authors of major articles.
+Prehospital Emergency Care (PEC), published by NAEMSP, is considered one of the most influential journals for EMS medicine.

 NAEMSP is one of the most important organizations for EMS physicians.
 NAEMSP provides resources for new and established EMS physicians, publishes position papers on important topics, and promotes opportunities for research and networking.
-NAEMSP also publishes the journal Prehospital Emergency Care quarterly.
-NAEMSP offers a medical director’s course annually, which is an excellent three-day course that helps prepare you for becoming an EMS director.
-NAEMSP welcomes resident and fellow members.
+NAEMSP also publishes the quarterly journal Prehospital Emergency Care.
+NAEMSP offers a medical director’s course annually, which is an excellent three-day course that helps prepare you to become an EMS director.
+NAEMSP welcomes medical student, resident, and fellow members.

 NAEMSP hosts an annual conference in January that is highly recommended for those interested in EMS.